 Due to the small windows of these castles, it likely would have been quite dark inside.
 They would have been very cramped due to the number of different people that resided there, like the Lord, his family, servants, workers, and soldiers.
 The fact that there were so many people living in one place also means that it would have been quite noisy.
 As well as all of the people, there also likely would have been animals like horses and chickens that added to the noise levels.

-The castle would probably have been pretty smelly, as the floors were covered with large amounts of straw, which would have soaked up substances like spilled alcohol and animal urine.
+The castle would probably have been pretty smelly, as the floors were covered with large amounts of straw, which would have soaked up substances like spilt alcohol and animal urine.
 Sometimes, this straw wasn’t changed for many months, or in some cases, years.
 You can probably imagine how bad the smell would have been.
 It also would have been quite smoky due to the lack of chimneys.
 Fires would have been used as a source of heat, but the smoke would have had nowhere to go and would remain inside the castle.

 How Many Castles Did the Normans Build?